 The dragon blood tree is also known as the dragon's blood tree and the Socotra dragon tree.
 It's an evergreen plant that is native to the islands of the Socotra archipelago.
 It belongs to the botanical family called the Asparagaceae, which also contains the asparagus that is eaten as a vegetable.

 The crown of the tree often looks like an umbrella that has been turned inside out.
 The fact that the branches are bare except at their tips adds to this illusion.
 The long and stiff leaves are born in bunches at the ends of the branches.
 Some trees have more rounded crowns than others and remind me of giant mushrooms instead of umbrellas.

 The branches have a rippled appearance.
 They develop in a very regular pattern known as dichotomous branching.
 In this process, each branch produces two new branches arising from the same point.
 The process repeats to create the base of the tree's crown.

 The resin from the dragon blood tree has been used by humans since ancient times.
+The list below is intended for general interest and is not a list of recommended uses.
 Today people use the resin as a (an):

 - varnish for items such as furniture and violins

 - medicine for a wide variety of ailments

 - ingredient in modern alchemy (a magical tradition)